-- S/he will possess well-developed written and oral communication skills; the ability to work effectively with colleagues and others outside the organization (i.e.; independent auditors, vendors, partners).
+- Has an effective interpersonal, presentation, and communication style which demonstrates the ability to listen and engage openly and transparently across a diverse and complex community, both with colleagues and others outside the organization (i.e., independent auditors, vendors, partners).

-- Ensure that NYPR is adhering to the financial elements of its strategic vision; providing status reports to executive leadership, Trustees and relevant committees of the Board.
+- Ensures that NYPR is adhering to the financial elements of its strategic vision; provides status reports to executive leadership, Trustees, and relevant committees of the Board.

-The CFO will be an effective manager and motivator of teams who excels in a dynamic, fast-paced environment
+The CFO will be an effective manager and motivator of teams who excel in a dynamic, fast-paced environment.

-- S/he will set high standards and encourage ambition and creativity for finance personnel across the organization;
+- Sets high standards and encourages ambition and creativity for finance personnel across the organization.

-- S/he will be a confident manager, coach, and mentor with the ability to attract, develop, and retain a high-quality, diverse and inclusive finance team.
+- Manages, coaches, and mentors with the ability to attract, develop, and retain a high-quality, diverse, and inclusive finance team.

-- S/he will advise and collaborate with senior leadership to articulate organizational priorities and implement change in accordance with the Institute’s strategic priorities.
+- Advises and collaborates with senior leadership to articulate organizational priorities and implements change in accordance with NYPR's strategic priorities.

 NYPR is actively seeking to identify the best candidates.
 To that end, they welcome your comments, inquiries, applications, and nominations, which may be submitted via an e-mail message with supporting materials to: NYPRCFO@SpencerStuart.com